What does “Diwali” mean?

 Hindus, Buddhists, and Jains all celebrated Diwali in their own way.
 It’s like Hanukkah.
 Both of these holidays were originally harvest festivals.
 Both celebrated having plenty of oil by lighting oil lamps.
 Hanukkah lamps hold olive oil, but for Diwali it’s traditionally ghee – an oil made from butter – or sesame oil.
 People in ancient India also used cottonseed oil as lamp oil.

 When did Diwali get started?

-People in India were probably already celebrating Diwali in the 500s AD, and nobody knows how much earlier.
+People in India were probably already celebrating Diwali in the 500s AD.
+Nobody knows how much earlier it might go.
 Hindu stories mention Diwali as a time to light oil lamps and give presents in the 600s.
 People were lighting lamps for Diwali and whitewashing their houses in the 800s and the 1000s too.

 To get ready for Diwali, people cleaned their houses and got rid of their old things.
 They bought new clothes, jewelry, and presents for their families and friends.
 People ate special treats like dried fruit and candy (newly invented in the 500s AD).
 They told Hindu stories about good defeating evil, like the Ramayana.

 The story of the Ramayana

 And the god Ganesh?

 Women scattered colored rice powder or flour on the floor of their houses and in the streets.
 They made colorful patterns with the powder, called rangoli.
 Brothers visited sisters, and people made donations to charity.
 Everybody made offerings to Lakshmi, the goddess of wealth.
 They also sacrificed to Ganesh, the god of new beginnings.
 Further north, Indians associated Diwali with Krishna, or in the east with Kali.